radgrad/docusaurus2/docs/users/new-student/courses.md

 One thing that's cool about the Course Details page is that you might find reviews of the course written by students who took it previously.

 Now spend a few minutes to find courses and add them to your profile.
-You'll need to add more than three--shoot for around ten.
+You'll need to add a total of 17 courses.
+You can add all of them now, or come back and add them later.

 :::tip Goal for this tutorial page
-Before going to the next page in this tutorial, please add at least 6-10 Courses to your profile.
+Before going to the next page in this tutorial, please add at least 15-17 Courses to your profile.
 This will **not** remove the Courses checklist item from the High Priority area of your Home Page.
 We'll fix that later in this tutorial.
 :::